kgbrown5/comp423-course-notes/docs/tutorials/go-setup.md

     fmt.Println("Hello COMP423!")
 }
 ```
+!!! note "main"
   We name our function `main` (instead of anything else) because in Go a `main` function will automatically execute when you run the `main` package.

 6. You can then execute your file by either using the `run` command:
 ``` bash